11. Embedded Networking and Communications

 Summary

-This week, as a group, we tested the design rules for our 3D printers.
+This week, as a group, we sent messages between two projects using a MQTT broker, reading temperature on one end and displaying the readings on the other end.
 We documented the results on our group page and you can find it here.

 Work process detail